H4HWV2011/msjarvis-public-docs/thesis/00-thesis-overview.md

 > New here?
 Start with **[How to Read This Thesis](../docs/how-to-read-this-thesis.md)** for reading paths and a guide to research vs. engineering claims.

 # 0. Thesis Overview

 # Thesis Systems Overview

+This thesis sits within **polymathamatical geography**, an emerging field that integrates quantitative geography, systems theory, AI architectures, and community-centered design to study how power, value, and information move through real places like Appalachia.

-This thesis treats Quantarithmia, Ms. Egeria Jarvis, and MountainShares as one integrated research program, moving from theory to technical implementation to institutional practice.
+It treats **Quantarithmia**, **Ms. Egeria Jarvis**, and **MountainShares** as one integrated research program, moving from theory to technical implementation to institutional practice.

 - **Quantarithmia** defines the axioms, metrics, and justice framework.
 - **Ms. Jarvis + GBIM** implement those axioms in a glassbox AI consciousness system.
 - **MountainShares DAO** implements those axioms in economic and governance structures.

 ## System Non‑Goals

 To avoid overstatement, this thesis explicitly marks several non‑goals: